 For Worship – Worship services begin each Sunday at 11am in our sanctuary.
 We enjoy a traditional service with music styles that range from classic hymns to gospel to folk to contemporary Christian.
 Sermons are Bible-based, examining specific passages of Scripture and what they have to say about our lives.
 Dress ranges from blue jeans to coat and tie.
-A nursery is provided.
 Sunday School precedes worship and starts at 10am.

 For Fellowship – At EPC, we love to get together!
 We gather every Sunday morning, but we also get together on Wednesday evenings (fellowship suppers, Bible study, and youth activities).
 There are three women’s circle groups that meet regularly and a monthly meeting of our men’s group.
 During the months that include a fifth Sunday, we get together for pizza and bowling.
 Everyone is invited – there are no age limits on food and fun!

 For Life – Christ not only promises His followers abundant life, He promises them eternal life as well.
 Through His death and resurrection, Christ offers us communion with God now and forever.
 If you would like to learn more about the Christian life, visit or simply contact us at Effingham Presbyterian Church.